 Selecting a component in the library opens a details panel where you can edit text, manage variants, and see activity and comment logs.

 To see where a component is being used, go to the Instances tab.
 This lists every project and specific frame that contains the component.
-Clicking a frame name brings you directly to the design preview in Ditto.

 Component folders